 If you wanted to get the name that appeared first in the alphabet from your database, you could use MIN(name).
 Likewise, MAX(name) could be used to get the name that comes last in the alphabet.

-The AVG function returns the average value of a particular column.
+The SQL AVG function returns the average value of a particular column.

 Let’s say we want to get the average number of employee of the month awards held by each employee.
 We would use the following query to accomplish this goal:

 SELECT AVG(employee_month_awards) FROM employees;